consected/restructure/docs/dev_reference/main/how-to-copy-to-restructure.md

 In ReStructure repo:

+- `git commit -a -m "Initial transfer`
-- Merge **develop** into the new branch to incorporate existing changes: `git merge --no-commit --ff-only develop`
+- Merge **develop** into the new branch to incorporate existing changes: `git merge --no-commit develop`
 - Review the changes, which should just reflect those related to the last transfer - take care with:
   - config/initializers/app_settings.rb
   - config/database.yml